klay824/password-generator-v2/README.md

 After the user has chosen at least one parameter, the program will generate a password using the random parameters the user chose and output it to the HTML.

+Please follow [this link](https://klay824.github.io/password-generator-v2/) to view the live application.

 ## GIF Demonstration of Application
 ![](assets/demo/video-capture.gif)